Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/roles-permissions.md

 | Can **bookmark** tasks, discussions, topics, content, analytics      | :white_check_mark: | :white_check_mark: | :white_check_mark: |
 | Can **copy a link** to a task, discussion, topic, content, analytics | :white_check_mark: | :white_check_mark: | :white_check_mark: |

-**Owners** have full access to manage a team or organization.
-This includes inviting new members or removing them, deleting a team (not an organization), and also changing a team's name, description and privacy (public or private).
+The Slingshot user who creates a workspace is automatically assigned as its **owner**.
+A workspace can have more than one owner.
+However, if you are the only owner of a workspace, you cannot leave it without assigning another member as an owner.

-Team owners can invite other users to the team and also make them owners.
-The Slingshot user who creates a team is automatically assigned as its owner.
-If you are the only owner of a team, you cannot leave it without assigning another member as an owner.
+**Owners** have full access to manage a workspace.
+This includes changing its main **information** - *name*, *description*, *privacy*, *status* and even deleting it.
+It also means owners have the right to **manage members** of the workspace - invite, remove and change their roles.
+They can create, edit and delete all content inside the workspace - tasks, filters, discussions, topics, boards, and Analytics dashboards.

-Members of an Office 365 or G Suite organization need to log in with their associated email so they can be added to the Organization within Slingshot.
-The first time someone of the organization logs in to Slingshot, the org is created using the same name.
-All members of an organization join the Slingshot organization as owners.
+**Members** are more limited than owners but they are allowed to create sub-workspaces under the workspace.
+They can also create, edit and delete tasks, filters, discussions, topics, boards, and Analytics dashboards.
+When [joining](teams-starting.html#how-can-I-discover-and-join-other-teams) a public workspace by yourself and not by invitation, you are assigned the member role by default.

-**Members** are more limited than Owners but they are allowed to create and edit projects, tasks, filters, discussions, topics, boards, and also create and share dashboards.
-When searching and joining a public team (not by invitation), you are assigned the member role by default.
+**Viewers** are limited to view, bookmark and share content.
+To be a viewer in a workspace, you have to be invited with the viewer role.

-**Viewers** are limited to view and share content.
-To be a viewer in a team, you have to be invited with the viewer role.
+>[!NOTE] Your permissions in a sub-workspaces are not affected by your role in the parent workspace.
+This means that even if you are an owner in the parent workspace, you can't have permissions exceeding your role in the sub-workspace.
+For example, if you are a member of the sub-workspace, you cannot delete it even if you are an owner of the workspace.

 <a name="personal-account-users"></a>
 ### What about external users?